Toshiyuki037/BLE-Vision-Band/README.md

 ## 📌 Overview

-WristSense is a wearable embedded system designed to explore on-device perception in resource-constrained environments.
+Vision-Band is a wearable embedded system designed to explore on-device perception in resource-constrained environments.

 Motivated by the limitations of the Even Realities G2 Frames—specifically the lack of an integrated camera—this project implements a modular vision pipeline paired with a haptic feedback interface for real-time, non-visual interaction.